Kaley Cuoco and Tom Pelphrey Make Red Carpet Debut With a Big Bang at 2022 Emmy Awards - E! Online

 Kaley Cuoco and Tom Pelphrey stepped out on the 2022 Emmy Awards red carpet at the Microsoft Theater in Los Angeles, marking their official red carpet debut as a couple.

 For the Sep.
-12 event, Kaley sported a pink high-low gown adorned with fabric flowers.
+12 event, Kaley sported a pink high-low gown by Dolce & Gabbana adorned with fabric flowers.
 Meanwhile, Tom donned a sharp black tuxedo.
 (See every star on the red carpet here.)

 Kaley and Tom both nabbed nominations this year.
 Tonight, Kaley is up for Outstanding Lead Actress in a Comedy Series for The Flight Attendant.
 As for Tom, he scored a nomination for Outstanding Guest Actor in a Drama Series for Ozark.
 The honor—which was awarded at the 2022 Creative Arts Emmys on Sept.
 4—went to Colman Domingo for Euphoria.